Prescribed Performance Control of Unknown Euler-Lagrange Systems Under Input Constraints: Abstract

 \section{Abstract}

-In this paper, we present a novel funnel-based tracking control algorithm for robotic systems with unknown dynamics and prescribed input constraints.
-The Euler-Lagrange formulation, a common modeling approach for robotic systems, has been adopted in this study to address the trade-off between performance and actuator safety.
-We establish feasibility conditions that ensure tracking errors evolve within predefined funnel bounds while maintaining bounded control efforts, a crucial consideration for robots with limited actuation capabilities.
-We propose two approximation-free control strategies for scenarios where these conditions are violated: one actively corrects the error, and the other stops further deviation.
-Finally, we demonstrate the robust performance and safety of the approach through simulations and experimental validations.
-This work represents a significant advancement in funnel-based control, enhancing its applicability to real-world robotics systems with input constraints.
+In this paper, we present a prescribed performance control framework for trajectory tracking in Euler–Lagrange systems with unknown dynamics and prescribed input constraints.
+The proposed approach enforces hard funnel constraints, meaning that the prescribed performance bounds must not be violated during operation.
+We derive feasibility conditions that guarantee the tracking error evolves within these predefined funnels while ensuring bounded control inputs.
+To handle situations where the feasibility conditions are not satisfied, we introduce two approximation-free control strategies: one that actively drives the error back toward the funnel and another that prioritizes safety by preventing further deviation.
+The effectiveness and robustness of the proposed method are demonstrated through simulation studies and hardware experiments, highlighting its suitability for real-world robotic systems operating under strict input limits.